MetaMask/metamask-docs/services/how-to/enable-api-forwarding.md

 :::info

-Arbitrum failover support is available on Mainnet only.
+Failover support is available on Mainnet only.

 :::